Homemade Christmas Dog Stockings and Stuffers

 Rub down with a towel to remove all the powder.

-Here are the alternatives which are all available from Amazon.com
+Here are some alternatives which are all available from Amazon.com

 Happy Christmas and Keep Those Tails Wagging!